SandeepGT/jpeg/README.md

 # jpeg

-This image matrix to view image as text
+This is image matrix to view text as image.
+Note: this does not convert image to text its just place holder